take-i/termux-daemontools/readme.md

 For details, refer to the official website. https://cr.yp.to/daemontools.html

-In this repository, I fixed it so that daemontools works with Termux.
+In this repository, I fixed it so that daemontools works on Termux (Android).

 # Install